 The Goal Structuring Notation (GSN) is a well-known description technique for the development of engineering arguments to construct assurance cases.
 GSN uses a graphical argument notation to explicitly document the elements and structure of an argument and the argument's relationship of this evidence.
 An argument, based on GSN, may consists of several elements: Goals are the claims of an argument, whereas items of evidences are captured under Solutions.
 When documenting how claims are said to be supported by sub-claims, the Strategy-element is used and can be linked to Goals.
 A Context element captures and enables citation of information that is relevant to the argument.
 Rationale for a strategy can be described by a Justification element.
 GSN provides two types of linkage between elements: SupportedBy and InContextOf.
 SupportedBy relationships indicate inferential or evidential relationships between elements.
 InContextOf relationships declare contextual relationships.
 The benefit of having a structured graphical notation for assurance cases is that it supports the presentation of assurance cases to non-safety experts in a comprehensive manner.

 ExplictCase is based on a metamodel derived from the GSN standard and offers a graphical editor facilitating the model-based development of assurance cases.
 An overview of the editor is shown in Fig. 1.
-The editor provides complies with the GSN standard, by allowing the user to build assurance cases via:
+The editor allows the user to build assurance cases via GSN, as follows:

 Modularity of assurance cases has various advantages, namely:

-ExplicitCase enables the user to model an assurance case containing several modules which are connected to each other through intra-module connections (see Fig. 4).
-Each such module contains an assurance argumentation structure, build up by GSN-defined elements specific to modularity in assurance cases (i.e., Away Goals, Optional Entities, Away Solutions, Away Contexts, Contracts) connected to each other by GSN-defined relationships.
+ExplicitCase enables the user to model an assurance case containing several modules which are connected to each other through intra-module connections.
+Each such module contains an assurance argumentation structure, build up by GSN-defined elements specific to modularity in assurance cases (i.e., Away Goals, Away Solutions, Away Contexts, Contracts) connected to each other by GSN-defined relationships.
 Each argumentation node within a module has a public indicator, which determines whether the element may be referenced in another module, or not.

-Once you are done with specifying the modules of your assurance case, you can describe the assurance argument structure contained by these modules by adding argumentation nodes.
+Once you are done with specifying the modules of your assurance case, you can describe the assurance argument structure contained by these modules by adding argumentation elements.